Skip to the main content.

 • Average Order Value (AOV): Average value of orders placed through your ads.

-• Shopping Cart Abandonment Rate: Percentage of users who add products to their cart but leave before completing the purchase.
+• Shopping cart abandonment rate: Percentage of users who add products to their cart but abandon it before completing the purchase.

 • Product Performance Metrics: Analyze the performance of individual products, including clicks, impressions, and conversions.

-• Device Performance: Evaluate how your ads perform on different devices, such as desktops, mobile phones, and tablets.
+• Device Performance: Evaluate your ad performance on different devices, including desktops, mobile phones, and tablets.

-• Search Terms Report: Provides insights into the search terms that trigger your ads, helping refine targeting and keyword strategies.
+• Search Term Report: Provides insight into the search terms that trigger your ads, helping you refine your targeting and keyword strategies.

-Understanding these facets of Google Shopping Ads is vital for optimizing campaign performance and achieving meaningful results.
+Understanding these facets of Google Shopping Ads is vital to optimizing campaign performance and achieving meaningful results.

-• Keyword research for Google Shopping: Unlike traditional text ads, Google Shopping Ads don't rely on keywords.
-However, understanding the search terms users use can help optimize product titles, descriptions, and other attributes in your product feed for better visibility.
+• Keyword Research for Google Shopping: Unlike traditional text ads, Google Shopping ads are not keyword-driven.
+However, knowing the search terms users use can help you optimize your product titles, descriptions, and other attributes to improve their visibility.

-• Adding promotions to your products: Offering promotions such as discounts, free shipping, or buy-one-get-one offers can make your products more attractive to potential customers.
+• Add promotions to your products: Offering promotions such as discounts, free shipping, or "buy one, get one free" deals can make your products more attractive to potential customers.
 By adding promotions to your products in Google Merchant Center, you can increase visibility and encourage users to click on your ads.

-• Displaying product ratings: Product ratings and reviews can significantly influence purchasing decisions.
-By enabling product ratings in your Google Shopping Ads, you provide social proof and build trust with potential customers, increasing the likelihood of conversions.
+• Display product reviews: Product ratings and reviews can significantly influence purchasing decisions.
+By enabling product reviews on your Google Shopping ads, you'll provide social proof and build trust among potential customers, increasing the likelihood of conversion.

-• Enabling customer reviews: Customer reviews provide valuable insights and feedback about your products, helping prospective buyers make informed decisions.
-By enabling customer reviews in Google Merchant Center, you encourage user-generated content and enhance the credibility of your products.
+• Enable customer reviews: Customer reviews provide valuable information and feedback about your products, helping potential buyers make informed decisions.
+By enabling customer reviews in Google Merchant Center, you'll encourage user-generated content and improve the credibility of your products.

-• Fill in as many attributes as possible in the data feed: While many attributes in the product feed may be optional, providing as much information as possible increases your chances of winning auctions when users search, giving your product more opportunities to be displayed.
+• Fill out as many attributes as possible in your data feed: While many attributes in your product data feed may be optional, providing as much information as possible increases your chances of winning auctions when users search for your product, giving your product a better chance of being listed.

 Creating a high-quality feed for Google Shopping Ads